How to choose a professional resume writer?

 - Where are they based?

 CV and resume writing advice varies based on location.
-For example, in Continental Europe a photo is expected, in England it’s seen as a faux pas.
-Even more subtle differences like US vs UK spelling can be important to an application.
+For example, in Continental Europe a photo is expected; in England it’s seen as a faux pas.
+Even more subtle differences, like US vs UK spelling, can be important to an application.
 Choose a resume writer from the area where you will be applying for the best results.

 Lastly, pay attention to what the writer asks YOU.
 A good CV writer will want to get the best picture of your experience and skills they can to market you in the best light.
 How can someone who doesn’t fully interview you know how to vouch for you properly?
 Don’t be afraid to change your mind on your writer if you feel they aren’t thorough.